mohitpai/journey-optimizer.en/help/using/email/email-settings.md

 You can dynamically preview the resulting tracking URL.
 Each time you add, edit or remove a parameter, the preview is automatically updated.

 ![](assets/preset-url-tracking-preview.png)

+>[!NOTE]
+>
+>You can also add dynamic personalized tracking parameters to the links present in your email content, but this is not possible at the surface level.
+You need to do this when authoring your message using the email designer.
+[Learn more](message-tracking.md#url-tracking)